react-cosmos/react-cosmos/docs/next.md

 ## Next steps

-There are two main steps for taking this integration to the next level:

 ### Static (_and dynamic?_) exports

 At the moment the `NextFixtureLoader` component uses URL search params for routing.
 This works well in development but isn't suited for static generation.
 Instead, [`generateStaticParams`](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) could be used in combination with dynamic route segments (eg. `app/cosmos/[fixtureId]/page`) to statically generate fixtures at build time.
 This needs to be explored.